Application Forms, Deadlines and Fees

 All applications to the Office of Planning and Development are found below.
 In all instances, when submitting digital copies to OPD, please save all materials on a single PDF.

 View the table that summarizes the departments, boards and bodies that review the following applications (this is derived from Section 9.2.2 of the UDC).
+Click here for contact information on the other departments and agencies (such as City and County Engineering and MLGW) that review land use matters.

 View the table that summarizes the public hearing and notification requirements for the following applications (this is derived from Sub-Section 9.3.4A of the UDC).